na-na-hi/renget/archive/how2playba.md

 Your daily mats farm.

 School > Damage type (red) > Environment mood
-The bonuses are team-wide, so make sure to bring an actual good (ST) DPS for the rangers.
+The bonuses are team-wide, so make sure to bring a good (ST) DPS for the rangers.
 E.g. Aru and Azusa.
 Blue units work too.
-The black ranger's special skill makes the target receive extra damage, so you could try to cleanse it with someone like Mari.
+The black ranger's special skill makes the target receive 50% extra damage, so you could try to cleanse it with someone like Mari.

 With a well timed CC you can cancel the rangers' special ability, so if you start to get melted make sure to use ur CC abilities to cancel their skills!
 ![CC in BA](https://i.imgur.com/dRYPRoE.png)